-- -Browse for drawing content on your computer or a networked drive. - -View definition tables for named objects and then insert, attach, copy and paste the definitions into the current drawing. - -Create shortcuts to drawings and folders that you access frequently. - -Add content such as xrefs, blocks to a drawing. - -Drag drawings, blocks to a tool palette for convenient access displayed in this tab: networks and computers, computer drives, folders, drawings and related support files, Xrefs, layouts and named objects, including blocks, layers, linetypes, text styles and dimension styles within a drawing.
+- -Browse for drawing content on your computer or a networked drive. - -View definition tables for named objects and then insert, attach, copy and paste the definitions into the current drawing. - -Create shortcuts to drawings and folders that you access frequently. - -Add content such as xrefs, blocks to a drawing. - -Drag drawings, blocks to a tool palette for convenient access.

+Folders Tab: The following icons are displayed in this tab: networks and computers, computer drives, folders, drawings and related support files, Xrefs, layouts and named objects, including blocks, layers, linetypes, text styles and dimension styles within a drawing.